 The first place to look for an investor is within your circle of relationships and acquaintances.
 The benefit of seeking funding from friends or family is that there are less formality and more familiarity.
 Friends and family tend to be less experienced in start-up investments and often referred to as FFF - Friends, Family, and Fools.
 They lack the experience and capacity to evaluate the risk of start-up investment, which is sometimes needed as the involved risk is so high.

 The downside is that there will be some level of hesitation when taking money from people you know.
 There's a chance of risking a personal relationship if you cannot return the money if your start-up fails.

-Please think carefully before you take their money.
+It is best to consider before you take their money carefully.
 Disclose that the investment comes with a high potential return and a very high risk of losing the investment altogether.

 Business/Start-up Loans from Banks

 Can bank loans provide you with money needed for a start-up?
 Yes.
 But is it a good idea to seriously consider taking bank loans for a start-up?
 Not so much, and for more than just one reason.

 Though bank loans provide you with the capital for your start-up, they also come with deadlines and payment schedules in the form of regular installments.
 These installments become a monthly expense for your business.

 Considering the risky, unpredictable nature of start-ups, you're not even sure how much revenue your start-up will make right off the bat or even make any revenue at all in the initial months.